 A new year means a new ramp up towards convention season.
 Across the country you’ll find nerds, geeks, and everyone in between coming out of the woodwork to enjoy conventions, aka the culmination of nerd culture.
 Your state probably has a few you’ve heard and some that are brand new, but nowadays it seems like there is a con for everything!

-Aside from my most recent excursion to New York for BookCon, most of the cons I attend are local.
+Aside from my most recent excursion to New York for BookCon, which you can read about here, most of the cons I attend are local.
 If you’re traveling out of state there will be a whole other list of things to research (hotels, food, travel etc).
 I won’t be going into those things here, but just start making plans as early as possible just in case.

 Attending your first con can be a stressful experience.
 When you start to do research, you’ll have a bunch of different sites giving different advice.
 As a survivor of several different cons over the last few years, I’ve learned quite a few tips and tricks to surviving (and enjoying) the full experience.